Skip to content

 • Lasso anomalies — the fastest way to turn what the detector flags into ground truth: click Lasso anomalies, then draw a freeform loop around a cloud of anomaly dots.
 Each run of consecutive anomalies (small gaps — up to your consecutive_anomalies setting — are bridged) becomes one proper incident span sized to the run, not a single point; a separate burst inside the loop becomes its own incident.

-• Threshold capture — grab every contiguous span past a horizontal line in one shot (the same tool as the autotune labeler): click to set the line (or type a value), choose above/below, optionally bridge gaps, and drag across the chart to limit the capture to a time window.
+• Threshold capture — grab every contiguous span past a horizontal line in one shot: click to set the line (or type a value), choose above/below, optionally bridge gaps, and drag across the chart to limit the capture to a time window.
 Add N spans marks them all.
 Each captured span is widened to a full interval, so a single matching point becomes a real incident the alert lands inside; the painted window is saved as capture_windows and restored on reopen.

 Already-saved incidents are seeded from the newest file in incidents/<metric>/ when dtk tune opens, and the (budget-sized) loaded window is anchored on your incidents — it ends just past the latest one rather than at the last datapoint — so they render and count without loading the whole history.
 Incidents older than the loaded window stay in the list but aren’t scored; pass --from/--to to tune against a specific older window.